Asif-GD/a-django-book-store/README.md

 ***
 ## Getting started

-First you will need to clone down the project onto your local machine
+First, you will need to clone the project onto your local machine

 1) Create a new directory on your local machine.